 Getting to the root of your health problem.

 Welcome to our Acupuncture and Integrative Medicine Centre.
-Our holistic-minded approach based on Modern and Traditional Chinese Medicine will help to uncover and treat the root cause of your health problems, naturally, safely, and effectively.
+Our holistic-minded approach uses natural healing methods based on Modern and Traditional Chinese Medicine to help uncover and treat the root cause of your health problems, safely and effectively.

-Having practiced Traditional Chinese Medicine for the last ten years, and studying extensively both overseas and in the states, I look forward towards the unique opportunity to helping address even the most complex conditions of dis-ease that you or your loved ones may be experiencing.
+Our team of expert practitioners have accumulated decades of experience and we look forward to the unique opportunity to help address even the most complex conditions of dis-ease that you or your loved ones may be experiencing.